-ROSS TALK Provides RUSVM Community a Place to Practice Public Speaking and Share their Passions
+ROSS TALK: A Place to Practice Public Speaking and Share Passions

 “The main purpose of ROSS TALK is to give people a platform to teach and inspire one another to explore an interest they may never have known they had,” says Tam, who presented his idea to the Student Chapter of the American Veterinary Medical Association (SCAVMA) and had it approved by the Student Government Association (SGA).
 The club, whose fees are at no cost to members and meets weekly, also allows members to hone their public speaking skills and overcome their fears of talking in front of a crowd.

 Just like TED Talks, ROSS TALK feature topics that speakers feel passionately about.
 Recent examples include a lecture about sled dogs and the behavioral difference between wolves and dogs; the story of a student’s life growing up in the military; and research on sea turtles.
 “I am loving the diversity of all of these speeches and I hope that the enthusiasm of my classmates continues to grow,” says Tam.
 “It’s incredible to see the students here become such great educators, even if it’s just for 10 minutes.”